220321-NET/P1-doanleo/README.md

 todo
 ---

-NOTE THAT THE PROGRAM WILL NOT RUN IN ITS CURRENT STATE

-refactor data storage to take in strings and ints? ask her if i should
+work on making a cart model

+ask her about how httpservice works, "GetStreamAsync("Issues")" where does issues go to?

-move front end out of back end folder remove reference in ui to back end dl/bl remove ui from the back end sln convert bl stuff to async async stuff that needs to interact between both layers
+move front end out of back end folder convert references to the UI to references in HTTP service, also make http service remove ui from the back end sln convert bl stuff to async async stuff that needs to interact between both layers

+>
-ui stuff, set up HTTPservice with all the old bl/dl stuff assign it to the menu factory repo
+ui stuff, set up HTTPservice with all the old bl/dl stuff assign it to the menu factory in menufactory
+HttpService http = new HttpService();

+await? new MenuFactory().gotoMenu("main").Start();

+in each menu to inject
+private readonly HttpService _http
+(HttpService http)

+_http = http
+>
 ------------------
 Big Apple Hub
 ------------------